SEAL-Embedded/sigtekx/docs/guides/development.md

 # Development Guide

-This guide is for developers contributing to ionosense-hpc.
+This guide is for developers contributing to sigtekx.
 It covers the CLI-based development environment, architecture, coding standards, and contribution workflow.

 ## Table of Contents